noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 In short, it’s just a collection of your failed baby castellas, isn’t it?
 Or rather, that “certain person”...

 [...Maybe... for Kaito...
-Kuromeina... made a whole lot... to feed it to Kaito.]
+Kuromueina... made a whole lot... to feed it to Kaito.]

 [...I-I see...]